Ava Dilly painted blue and gold macaws in the jungle

-For this year’s World Wildlife Day, DOC is holding an art competition for children aged 5 – 12 years to celebrate wildlife around the globe.
+For World Wildlife Day 2020, we held an art competition for children aged 5 – 12 years to celebrate wildlife around the globe.

 CITES (the Convention on International Trade in Endangered Species) is a United Nations agreement that protects endangered wildlife from being taken in and out of countries illegally.
 This helps them to remain in the wild where they belong.

 The following animals and entrants have been highly commended:

 - Giraffe - Henry Morrow, aged 5, Witherlea School

 - Jewelled Gecko - Elbe White, Auckland